GetStream/vg/README.md

 ### Manual shell configuration

-You can also edit your shell config file manually.
+You can also edit your shell configuration file manually.
 Afterwards you still have to `source` the file like explained above.

 For bash put this in your `~/.bashrc` file: